On Repeat: Akinmusire / Halvorson, Paperclip Minimiser, Ambient Modular

 Additional Details:

 Length: The length is up to you.
-Maybe shorter is better?
+Maybe twice as long as usual?
+Or half your normal length?

 About: https://disquiet.com/junto/